Hakeem al-Araibi: Freedom and aftermath

-On 11 February 2019 it was announced by the Thai Office of the Attorney-General (OAG) that the extradition case against Al-Araibi had been dropped by the criminal court at Bahrain's request.
+On 11 February 2019, it was announced by the Thai Office of the Attorney-General (OAG) that the extradition case against Al-Araibi had been dropped by the criminal court at Bahrain's request.
 No reason was given by the foreign ministry, but the decision was made under Section 21 of the Prosecution Act, which allows for cases to be dropped if not in the public interest, and he would be released and allowed to return to Australia as soon as possible.
 He was subsequently placed on a flight to Melbourne, landing there on 12 February and being welcomed by a huge crowd.

 On 18 February, the AFP and Home Affairs Assistant Minister Linda Reynolds were questioned in a Senate estimates hearing about the circumstances leading to al-Arabi's detention.
 Reynolds said that the outdated system for Interpol notices caused the delay in Home Affairs notifying the AFP of Al-Araibi's refugee status.
 AFP Commissioner Andrew Colvin defended his staff, saying that the Australian Interpol NCB (National Central Bureau) adhered to the policies and procedures of Interpol, but that reviews were being undertaken to improve inter-agency co-ordination and reduce similar incidents in the future.
 He said that the NCB acted within 24 hours to rescind Interpol's red notice once it became aware of Mr Al-Araibi's status, and the Red Notice against Al-Araibi would never have been issued in the first place if they had known he was a refugee.

+In film

+The 2023 documentary film The Defenders, directed by Adelaide filmmaker Matthew Bate, tells the story of how Foster and others worked to free al-Araibi from prison.
+It won the audience award for best Australian Documentary at the Sydney Film Festival on 15 June 2023, and was released on Amazon Prime Video on 23 June 2023, after a special preview screening by Adelaide Film Festival in Adelaide on 21 June.
+The film's working title was Fighting for Hakeem, the title of Foster's 2019 book.
+The film score was composed by Adelaide composer Benjamin Speed.

+Al-Araibi is still fearful for his life and family, and hopes that the film will help to protect him from the Bahraini Government.